pcanz/pPEG/Readme.md

 The square brackets around a set of characters is similar to regex notation.

-Normal programming language escape codes may be used, pPEG does not define any special escape codes.

 If x and y are grammar expressions then:

     x y         will match a sequence of x followed by y, or fail